PlanktoScope/pallet-standard/README.md

 ## Introduction

-pallet-standard is a [Forklift](https://github.com/PlanktoScope/forklift) pallet specifying the standard configuration of Forklift package deployments for the PlanktoScope software distribution.
+pallet-standard is a [Forklift](https://github.com/PlanktoScope/forklift) pallet specifying the standard configuration of Forklift package deployments for the PlanktoScope Operating System.

 ## Usage